Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Skywalk Biokovo

-Peak of Vošac
+6. Peak of Vošac

 For one of the best views in Biokovo, climb to the top of Vošac at an altitude of 1,422 metres.
 The route starts in the small village of Makar just outside Makarska, where you can park your car at the church in the free parking lot.
-From there, you will have a 2.5-3.5 hour climb to the top with an elevation gain of over 1,000 metres.
-The trail is not difficult, but wear good shoes, have plenty of water and a sure step.

 If you are unsure of the mountain terrain, you can reach the top of Vošac by an easy route suitable for children from the Planinarski dom pod Vošcem lodge, where you can park.
 You can get here by turning left off the road to the top of Sveti Jure.
 From the car park, you can walk to Vošac in about 25 minutes.

-Osejava Park
+7. Osejava Park

-If hiking in Makarska appeals to you, the Osejava Park is just a short drive away.
+If hiking in Makarska appeals to you, the Osejava Park is just a short walk away.
 A beautiful wooded area with even better views, where you can enjoy plenty of hiking and biking trails that often lead under the shade of the trees.
 Osejava Park is located between Makarska and Tučepi.

 Makarska Riviera Osejava